NEONScience/NEON-Data-Skills/tutorials/R/pheno-cam/detecting-foggy-phenocam-images.md

 ## Darkness

 Darkness is determined by the minimum of the R, G or B color channel.
-In the Similarly, we can extract and show the darkness matrix using the `getDarkness()` function.
+Similarly, we can extract and show the darkness matrix using the `getDarkness()` function.